AliasVault: Open-Source E2EE Password & (Email) Alias Manager

 1 Like

-You may find this article interesting as it covers the issues with Copyleft+CLA: The issue of Copyleft License with CLA - Is it really foss?
+You may find this article interesting as it covers the issues with Copyleft+CLA: Redirecting to: /concerns/copyleft-cla

 It’s arguably worse than being closed source in some ways, because it creates a significant power imbalance with the illusion of openness.
 Closed source on the other hand is at least upfront about the power imbalance and makes no illusions.